-9 activities to help your child explore strengths and passions
+8 activities to help your child explore strengths and passions

-Hiking, biking, and climbing
+Hiking, biking, walking, and climbing

 Music

 Does your child love to sing and make music?
 Music uses many different parts of the brain at once to process rhythm, emotion, and movement.
 All of the elements of music — including tempo, pitch, and beat — are key pieces of learning to read, too.
-And there are many kinds of music to explore.
-Some may offer your child a chance to be part of a group (such as band).
-Others, such as drumming, help build like movement control.
+Singing along to songs at home with your child is a great activity to explore music together.

 Debate